kenlowrie/avscript/userdocs.md

 {:.indent}###&#91;cls]:https://cloudylogic.com
 [cls]:https://cloudylogic.com
 Now, when I write **&#91;cls]**, it is replaced with a link to https://cloudylogic.com.
 For example: [cls].
 And that's all good.
 It's concise, I only have to write *cls* in [ ] and it is wrapped with an HTML link.
 Saves a lot of typing and potential mistakes.
 But what if I want to have other, more descriptive names for that URL?
-Good news, we can do that using a special form of aliases: [Descriptive Text]%[id], where *id* is the name of a previously described reference link.
+Good news, we can do that using a special form of aliases: [Descriptive Text]=[id], where *id* is the name of a previously described reference link.
 Let me go ahead and create an alias for the *cls* link so the descriptive name is Cloudy Logic.
-{:.indent}###&#91;Cloudy Logic]%cls
+{:.indent}###&#91;Cloudy Logic]=cls
-[Cloudy Logic]%cls
+[Cloudy Logic]=cls
 Now, when I write [Cloudy Logic], it is wrapped with the link for *cls*.
 Cool!

 @+[divs]